About

 Founded in 1997, Lampo supports artists working in new music, experimental sound, and other interdisciplinary practices.
 We help these artists realize ambitious, risk-taking performances, and offer the public opportunities to actively engage with their work.

-Lampo connects people to new ideas and to each other—guided by our belief that curiosity, open questioning of established forms, and thoughtful listening can be transformative.
+At Lampo, people connect to new ideas and to each other through curiosity, open questioning of established forms, and thoughtful listening.

-Our core activity has been and remains our performance series.
-Rather than making programming decisions around tour schedules or established repertoires, we invite selected artists to create and perform new work for Lampo, and then we provide the space, resources and curatorial support to help them fulfill their vision.
+Our performance series is our core activity.
+We invite selected artists to create and perform new work for Lampo, rather than making programming decisions around tour schedules or established repertoires, and then we provide the space, resources, and curatorial support to help fulfill their vision.

-Lampo also organizes artist talks, lectures, screenings and workshops, and publishes written and recorded documents related to its series.
+Lampo also organizes artist talks, lectures, screenings, and workshops, and publishes written and recorded editions related to its series.

 We believe boundary-pushing art should be available to everyone.
-All Lampo programs are free and open to the public.
-By design, we produce our events in collaboration with various institutions across Chicago, which ensures our reach to a broad and diverse community.
+Our programs are free and open to all.
+By collaborating with various Chicago institutions, we ensure our reach extends to a broad and diverse community.

 To these ends, Lampo commits to fulfilling its stated mission free of discrimination, without bias based on sexual orientation, age, race, ethnicity, religion, physical abilities, socio-economic status, or gender identity.
 Lampo proactively seeks to achieve diversity and cultural equity in its staff, volunteers, board, partnerships, and programs.